Sab0x1D/mal_cheat/triage_strategy.md

-# 🔍 Narrowing Family Based on Artifacts
+# Narrowing Malware Family Based on Artifacts

-Here’s a **flow-style breakdown** of how you can pivot from behavior → to suspects → to family:
+Below is a **flow-style breakdown** of how you can pivot from behavior → to suspects → to family:

 ---

-## 1. 🔎 Process Behavior & Chain *(Process Hacker / Autoruns)*
+## 1. Process Behavior & Chain *(Process Hacker / Autoruns)*

 | Seen Behavior                                 | Likely Family Clues                       |
 |----------------------------------------------|-------------------------------------------|